 I don't know how the late Dr. Atkins has brainwashed our society into thinking carbohydrates are not good for us.
 Then came the South Beach Diet to hit us when we were down.
+And now, the dreaded Keto Diet!
 The problem is...these diets do cause rapid weight loss.
 So we think they work in the traditional sense.
+(Please see Health at Every Size to explore the problems associated with seeking weight loss.)

 But then all diets provide some level of weight loss--eating cabbage or grapefruit all day will cause weight loss.
 I don't see anything terribly special about cutting carbs, except for rapid dehydration.
 It is the dehydrating (the hydrate part of carbo-hydrate) aspect of these diets that leads to the rapid initial weight loss.
 After that it is just good old calorie restriction that does the trick.
 But wait...oops, just as you were getting excited about all that weight loss, you just gained it all back again (and more, if we're being honest).So why do I advocate a carbohydrate rich eating pattern?